 I also believe that it’s important to specialize – and that’s why I’m creating this new PR agency to separate our unique services.
 Our team at Pink Pearl PR will be focused on pitching brands to major magazines and other high-profile publications.

-Talia Davis PR will be focused on helping ambitious women stand-out online with their signature expertise so they can build a memorable, profitable brand image.
+Talia Davis PR will be focused on helping ambitious entrepreneurs stand-out online with their signature expertise so they can build a memorable, profitable brand image.
 Work with me to create a unique thought leadership system that attracts new opportunities and makes you more money.

 At Pink Pearl PR + Talia Davis PR, we provide a wide range of public relations programs to help you build your brand and achieve your social media marketing goals.
 Book a call today to learn more about how we can help.